-- Derive SEDs for calibration stars from colors and reference catalog classifications. - Utilize additional information from wavelength dependent photometric calibration built by calibration products production to convert observed flux to a flux through a standard atmosphere. - Fit zeropoint and possibly perturbations to all CCDs on multiple visits simultaneously after matching to reference catalog.
+- Deriving SEDs for calibration stars from colors and reference catalog classifications. - Utilizing additional information from wavelength-dependent photometric calibration built by the calibration products production to convert observed flux to a flux through a standard atmosphere. - Fitting zeropoint and possibly perturbations to all CCDs on multiple visits simultaneously after matching to reference catalog.